IPalSeb/Dell-XPS-13-9310/Full working on Linux Mint.md

           $ sudo howdy list

-## LOGIN WITH FINGERPRINT AND/OR FACE RECOGNITION
+## LOGIN WITH FINGERPRINT AND/OR FACE RECOGNITION (I NOT RECOMMEND USE IT)

 Install needed packages: